LucasPereira338/Messaging-App/README.md

 #### *They may be interacted with by searching for their name/username in the search bar and clicking on their card in the results

 ## Features
 ## Chats
+- Private chats
+- Group chats
+- A new private chat may be started by searching for a existing user in the search bar and clicking on their card
+- Chats may be filtered by: users, online-users only, and group
 ## Users
 - User registration and login
 - User profile management